-Where an allegation of sexual violence or sexual harassment is progressing through the criminal justice system, the school will be aware of anonymity, witness support, and the criminal process in general so we can offer support and act appropriately.
-The school will do all it reasonably can to protect the anonymity of any children involved in any report of sexual violence or sexual harassment.
+Where an allegation of sexual violence or sexual harassment is progressing through the criminal justice system, LAMP will be aware of anonymity, witness support, and the criminal process in general so we can offer support and act appropriately.
+LAMP will do all it reasonably can to protect the anonymity of any children involved in any report of sexual violence or sexual harassment.
 Amongst other things, this will mean carefully considering, based on the nature of the report, which staff need to know about it; and any support that can be provided for the children involved.
-The school will also consider the potential impact of social media in facilitating the spreading of rumours and exposing victims' identities.
+LAMP will also consider the potential impact of social media in facilitating the spreading of rumours and exposing victims' identities.

-Children sharing a classroom - initial considerations following a report of sexual violence

-Any report of sexual violence is likely to be traumatic for the victim.
-However, reports of rape and assault by penetration are likely to be especially difficult for the victim and close proximity with the alleged perpetrator is likely to be especially distressing.
+Children sharing a classroom - initial considerations following a report of sexual violence rape and assault by penetration are likely to be especially difficult for the victim and close proximity with the alleged perpetrator is likely to be especially distressing.
 Whilst LAMP establishes the facts of the case and starts the process of liaising with Children's Social Care and the Police, the alleged perpetrator will be removed from any classes they share with the victim.
-Careful consideration will also be given to how best to keep the victim and alleged perpetrator a reasonable distance apart on LAMP premises (including during any before or after school-based activities) and on transport to and from LAMP, where appropriate.
+Careful consideration will also be given to how best to keep the victim and alleged perpetrator a reasonable distance apart on LAMP premises (including during any before or after LAMP-based activities) and on transport to and from LAMP, where appropriate.
 These actions are in the best interests of all children involved and should not be perceived to be a judgment on the guilt of the alleged perpetrator(s).